m4n0b0dy/Doom/README.md

 This function assists the adv_pull function by continually updating a dictionary that consists of an artists work.
 It outputs the same dictionary that inputs to keep updating it as more and more song sare pulled

 art_dic: a dictionary containing the full query information for an individual artist, always organized (artist:album:song:lyrics)\
-query: this is a dictionary comprised of the returns of a DB query\
+query: this is a dictionary comprised of the returns: of a DB query\
 base_artist: this is a string of the USER INPUTTED artist name.
 Otherwise it would use the names in the DB (it gets those from ohhla)\
 use_ind_artists: a boolean that is typically false (usually use user input artist name).
 If it is true, the art_dic will be organized by the names in the DB which uses the ohhala true artist name which can contian features, typos, etc.\
-returns continually updating dictionary for singular artist
+returns: continually updating dictionary for singular artist
 ```
 adv_pull(conn, artist_list = [''], album_list = [''], song_list = [''], use_ind_artists=False)
 ```